orchy-mfe/orchy-doc/docs/documentation/page-configuration/element-types.md

 sidebar_position: 2
 ---

-# Element types
+# Configuration by type

-Element types define the kind of HTML element you are going to create.
+The `type` property defines the kind of HTML element you are going to create.

 You can see most of them as shortcuts to reduce the definition boilerplate.